hapax/hapax.github.io/assets/chuzenji.md

 I tramp upstairs to deposit backpack and pretzels, and enjoy a cup of complimentary *matcha*.
-Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets; I feel like the town has floated into the stratosphere.
+Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets; it looks like the town has floated into the stratosphere.
-Descending again, a toddler has appeared on the counter, smiling hugely, and hands me a set of random keys.
+Descending again, a toddler has appeared on the counter, and smiling hugely, hands me a set of random keys.
+His joy in this simple act is inexpressible.
-Almost as miraculously as the toddler, my host materialises again to recover toddler and keys, bowing apologies, but not entirely suppressing a smile of her own.
+My host materialises again to recover toddler and keys, bowing apologies, but not entirely suppressing a smile of her own;
-Disorder is also the condition for life.
+disorder is also the condition for life.

 At first, life seems as incongruous as the teapot I found in the remains of the housefire, an island of order in a sea of chaos.